 Growing row crops in this way is challenging: row crops stay season long in the field, as opposed to vegetables that have a shorter life span.

-I want to develop an in-between hydraulically driven two-row mower that is inexpensive and effective and can be easily scaled up to 4 or 6 row and be used in row crops like beans and corn.
+I want to develop an in-between hydraulically driven two-row mower that is inexpensive and effective, can be easily scaled up to 4 or 6 rows, and be used in row crops like beans and corn.

 I want to make the design an open source design: I want to be able to provide design dimensions and drawings to anyone that is interested.